 “How might the City of Culver City increase public participation in the budget process?”

-Culver City residents aged 18+ who are invited to submit an expression of interest form to join the applicant pool for this one-of-a-kind opportunity to contribute to the future of public participation and the budget process in Culver City.
+Culver City residents aged 18+ are now invited to submit an expression of interest form to join the applicant pool for this one-of-a-kind opportunity to contribute to the future of public participation and the budget process in Culver City.

 Selected participants will receive an honorarium of $675 for joining this three-day ($30/hour for 22.5 hours total), in person event.
 Selected participants will also receive a transportation stipend.
 Caregiving support will also be available, on a case-by-case basis, upon submission of accompanying documentation.